 Calvert County would like to emphasize a commitment to working to prevent fatalities and serious injuries on our roadways.
-For that reason, we would like to advocate for continued funding and resources for safety and geometric improvements on the three previously identified intersections along the MD 231 corridor.
+For that reason, we would like to advocate for continued funding and resources for safety and garage of the Sand I geometric improvements on the three previously identified intersections along the MD 231 corridor.
 Bringing these projects to completion remains a top priority for Calvert County.
+The state of the second state of the second second the colours of the first of the first of the colours.